programminghistorian/jekyll/lessons/mapping-with-python-leaflet.md

     # uncomment the geolocator you want to use
 ```

 Finally, using pandas you want to create a column in your spreadsheet called 'latitude'.
 The script will read the existing 'Area_Name' data column, run the geolocator, and generate a latitude coordinate in that column.
 The same transformation will occur in the 'longitude' column.
-Once this is finished it will ouput a new CSV file with those two columns:
+Once this is finished it will output a new CSV file with those two columns:

 ```python
 	io['latitude'] = io['Area_Name'].apply(geolocator.geocode).apply(lambda x: (x.latitude))